texttochange/vusion-documentation/en/getting-started/create-dialogue.rst

 Participants will get no feedback if their reply is not recognized by Vusion.

 **Default program unmatching feedback**

 Vusion will send back a standard message.
-You can configure this at program settings.
+You can configure this at the program settings tab.

 **Custom unmatching message**